Riouken/cTab/README.md

 * On-foot team members that have been assigned to a fire-team will now be coloured accordingly.
 If no fire team has been set, they will show up as the standard blue (slightly different colour than the blue fire team).
 * Reclassified helmet cam item to show up as a generic item in Arsenal.
 You will find it by for example selecting your vest and selecting the `+` icon on the right side of the screen
 * Speedup of interface startup
+* Updated all device iventory icons to match, made by Raspu

 ### 2.1.1 ###
 * Support for updated CBA keybinding API (introduced with CBA 1.20 RC6)